kwing25/Women-Who-ve-Changed-Tech/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A list of Female Tech Pioneers API & Website using the Framework React.js.
 The goal of this Project is to document and share the histories of Women in Tech & STEM Roles.
 Everyone is welcome to share and participate in this project.
+See [Code of Conduct]

 <p align="right"><a href="#top">↑</a></p>